Join us as we explore the history, culture and arts of Havana, and meet its people.

 Ms. Jan DeCosmo, Ph.D., is retired Professor of Humanities in the Department of Visual Arts, Humanities & Theatre at Florida A&M University in Tallahassee.
 She is director of Jan’s Gallery and the Caribbean Center of Southside Tallahassee.

-Activities that would qualify you for this category include: staying with a Cuban family; learning Spanish; speaking with and/or interviewing Cubans from all walks of life; taking cooking, dance, art, music or any other type of lesson from a Cuban; visiting museums, etc. The point is to spend your money NOT at government-run hotels and enterprises offering “touristy” things, but in ways that directly benefit the Cuban people.
+Activities that will qualify you for this category include: staying with a Cuban family; learning Spanish; speaking with and/or interviewing Cubans from all walks of life; taking cooking, dance, art, music or any other type of lesson from a Cuban; visiting museums, etc. The point is to spend your money NOT at government-run hotels and enterprises offering “touristy” things, but in ways that directly benefit the Cuban people.